Making-Sense-Info/Varese/use-cases/insee.md

     4
     categories-16.png Never used the internet

+So in these first case if we don't know the difference between the universe we cannot compare properly the statitics over time.

 A more complexe of universe formally described is found with the RepresentedVariable RAISADM05 , that is asked if (NUSEWEB = 1 ou 2) and ADM3 = 2 and ADM4 = 2, where ADM3 is